 Portneuf Behavioral Health is dedicated to compassionate, confidential treatment of all patients.
 Finding a balance between mental health and physical well-being is what we all strive for.
 The goal is to help patients find that sense of balance and, in working together, we seek to enhance quality of life.
 Additionally, our team is dedicated to the de-stigmatization of mental illness through education, outreach and excellence in clinical care.

-To best care for mental health needs in our community, we offer professional Emergent, Inpatient and Outpatient Care.
+To best care for mental health needs in our community, we offer professional Emergent & Inpatient Care.

 Emergency Care is offered 24 hours a day in our Emergency Department.

 Inpatient Adult Care provides comprehensive behavioral health care for adults aged 18 and older who are faced with the challenges of psychiatric and behavioral health problems.
 Care is delivered in our licensed hospital setting and provides clinical intervention for acute psychiatric diagnoses.
 Inpatient services require admittance to the hospital where patients receive a higher level of continuous care.
 Our Adult Inpatient Program is 19 bed facility with all private rooms.
 It is located on North Wing of the 5th floor of the Portneuf Medical Center.

 Inpatient Care for Individuals under 18 Years of age is not provided at Portneuf Medical Center.
 Support for this service can be offered through our Emergency Department, through disposition to another facility.

 The level of care necessary for a patient should be determined by a qualified medical or counseling professional.

 In the case of a Mental Health Emergency call 9-1-1.

 For Non-emergent Support